-Election Observers have a right to be in Vote Centers and observe voting procedures.
-Election Observers have both rights and responsibilities regarding the administration of the electoral process.
-They may not, in any way, be involved with Vote Center operations, nor are they permitted to interfere with the operation of the Vote Center.
-These guidelines respond to the rights and responsibilities of members of the public observing the election process and you can find a list of accepted and unaccepted Election Observer actions and relevant Election Codes.
+Election Observers have a right to be in the Registrar of Voters' office in Santa Ana to observe election processes.
+With the right to observe comes a responsibility to be professional and respectful so as to not interfere with the voting and election process.
+These guidelines respond to the rights and responsibilities of members of the public observing the election process, and you can find a list of acceptable and unacceptable Election Observer actions and relevant Election Codes.